Clastify logo

 Adding the half-equations gives:

-Methanol fuel cells have a practical storage advantage because liquid methanol has a much higher energy released per unit volume than compressed hydrogen.
+Methanol fuel cells have a practical storage advantage because liquid methanol releases much more energy per unit volume than compressed hydrogen.
 The drawbacks are still significant: methanol is toxic, catalysts can be expensive, and the cell still produces carbon dioxide.

 Approximate fuel energy densities and specific energies; compressed hydrogen is highest by mass but lowest by volume in this set.